 3. Treat daily activities like gateways to subsequent activities

 With a list like the one posted above, it’s easy to say and illustrate that an activity shouldn’t take place until the prior activity has been completed.
-Kids shouldn’t be allowed to engage in free time until their homework is done just as much as they shouldn’t sit down for breakfast until they feed the dog.
+Kids shouldn’t be allowed to engage in free time until their learning time is done just as much as they shouldn’t sit down for breakfast until they feed the dog.

 4. Introduce time limits; verbally and physically, short and long